MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    - [Add and manage agent pools](../../pipelines/agents/pools-queues.md)
    - [Add and manage deployment pools](../../pipelines/release/deployment-groups/index.md)
    > [!NOTE]
-   > In addition to this permission, Azure DevOps provides role-based permissions governing the [security of agent pools](../../pipelines/policies/permissions.md).
-Other [object-level settings](#build-object-level) override those set at the organization or project-level.
+   > In addition to this permission, Azure DevOps provides role-based permissions governing the [security of agent pools](../../pipelines/policies/permissions.md#set-agent-pool-permissions).
+Other, [object-level settings](#build-object-level) will override those set at the organization or project-level.
    :::column-end:::
 :::row-end:::
 :::row:::